UBC-Astrophysics/QEDSurface/README.md

 R<sub>inf</sub>.
 This is one unless the stellar surface lies at a smaller radius than the photon orbit, i.e. R &lt; 3M, a really extreme object.

+Here is the help that pfield outputs if you don't type any parameters.

 ```
 Format: